Rancho Penasquitos Canyon Rock Climbing

 While I've never seen any other climbers here, the evidence of chalk on some of the rocks suggests the area gets some traffic now and then.
 If anyone has any prior knowledge of the area, it would be great to consolidate it to a centralized are.

 Further, the spot is easy to hike to and this means that the river has some trash floating around.
 If you happen to have the chance, be a good example of climbers in the area and help maintain the environment by taking as much as you can on your way out.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Rancho Penasquitos Canyon:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Rancho Penasquitos Canyon: